espruino/Espruino/README.md

 If you're using Espruino for your own personal projects - go ahead, we hope you have fun - and please let us know what you do with it on http://www.espruino.com/Forum!

-However if you're planning on including the Espruino software in your commercial product, please read the following:
+However if you're planning on selling the Espruino software on your own board, please talk to us:

+* Read the terms of the MPLv2 Licence that Espruino is distributed under, and make sure you comply with it
-* If you sell a board with the Espruino software on, you cannot call it 'Espruino' but you must explain clearly that it uses 'Espruino' internally (we own the trademark).
+* You won't be able to call your board 'Espruino' but you must explain clearly that it uses 'Espruino' internally (we own the trademark)
-* If you're not willing to support us, we won't support you (or your users).
-Please contact us about this.
+* If you're profiting from Espruino without contributing anything back, we won't support you (or your users)

 Building